 Utilisation and trade: Pelophylax species have been harvested for over 40 years in Türkiye (Akın & Bilgin, 2010; Kürüm, 2015 in Çiçek et al., 2021), for local consumption but principally for international trade, primarily to western Europe (Şereflişan & Alkaya, 2016; Çiçek et al., 2021).
+The CITES MA of Türkiye (in litt. to the European Commission, 2023) reported that the only Pelophylax species subject to wild-sourced export was P. ridibundus [P. ridibunda], but also noted that "P. esculenta" was imported from Azerbaijan for processing and re-export (P. esculenta [as P. esculentus] is considered by Frost (2023) to be a synonym of both P. lessonae and P. ridibundus).

 Harvest data on the volume of frogs caught in the country is available through Türkiye's fisheries statistics portal (Tüik 2023), although Çiçek et al., (2021) notes that reporting by harvesters and export companies has been inconsistent.
-Volumes of frogs reported to have been caught 2012-2022 are shown in Table 3.
+Volumes of frogs reported to have been caught 2012-2022 are shown in Table 3; it should be noted that harvest areas vary year-on-year (CITES MA of Türkiye in litt. to the European Commission, 2023).
 Using the average maximum weight of males and females of P. ridibundus reported in Mayer et al., (2013), every 100 tonnes harvested represents a minimum of c.
 639 000 individuals.